LucasAVasco/project_runtime_dirs.nvim/README.md

 * 'ProjectRtdRemoveRtd': Remove some runtime directories from the current project.

 * 'ProjectRtdEditRtd': Edit a file or folder in a runtime directory.
-The runtime directory is identified by its name.
-Usage: `RtdEdit <rtd-name>
-  <file-path>`.
+Usage: `ProjectRtdEditRtd <rtd-name> <file-path>`.

 * "ProjectRtdShowContext": Show the plugin context: merged configuration, current project directory, runtime directory data.